 References

-FAQs from users: 'What are the requirements for donors to donate their semen?', 'What are the main indications for IVF with donor sperm?', 'Can IVF be done using half donor sperm, half husband's?', 'What are the advantages of IVF using donor sperm instead of the husband's sperm?' and 'Is it possible to do IVF with both donor eggs and sperm?'.
+FAQs from users: 'Is IVF with donor sperm or embryo adoption better for single women?', 'What are the requirements for donors to donate their semen?', 'What are the main indications for IVF with donor sperm?', 'Can IVF be done using half donor sperm and half partner sperm?', 'What are the advantages of IVF using donor sperm instead of the husband's sperm?', 'Is it possible to do IVF with both donor eggs and sperm?', 'Are there any changes needed in the woman's treatment when using donor sperm?' and 'How is an anonymous sperm donor assigned to the recipient?'.

 Authors and contributors